andrew-a-hale/simple-data-pipeline/README.md

 - Simple logging, metrics, and data quality
 - Incremental Data Pipeline

-In the Bash Minimal script State, Logging, Metrics and Data Quality are removed.
+In the Bash Transform script State, Logging, Metrics and Data Quality are removed.

 ### dbt